 History and Purpose

-The American Association of Dental Boards, founded in 1883, is composed of state dental boards within the United States and Canada, as well as both past and present members of those boards, board administrators, educators, and board attorneys.
+The American Association of Dental Boards, founded in 1883, is composed of state dental boards within the United States and Canada, past and present members of those boards, board administrators, educators, and board attorneys.
 The AADB focuses on licensure issues and the sharing of information.

 In 1981, the AADB General Assembly adopted a resolution to investigate the feasibility of establishing a clearinghouse of final disciplinary actions taken against violators of state dental practice acts.
 After reviewing a detailed report from the AADB Executive Council, the 1982 General Assembly adopted a resolution directing the Association to establish a Clearinghouse for Board Actions.
 In response to the resolution, the AADB Central Office sent out a request to all state boards asking for participation in the Clearinghouse.
 As a result, a manual system of data collection and compilation was implemented.
 In 1989, the AADB recognized the need for computerizing and enhancing the Clearinghouse.
 This need was pursued, and the AADB was awarded a contract by the Department of Health and Human Services, Health Resources and Services Administration to meet these needs.

-Only practitioners who have been sanctioned are listed in the AADB’s Clearinghouse for Board Actions.
+Only practitioners who have been sanctioned by their boards are listed in the AADB’s Clearinghouse for Board Actions.
 Authorized users of the Clearinghouse submit queries by providing practitioner names and their associated biographical data to the Clearinghouse.
 These inquiries are matched against the information in the database.
-Any errors in biographical information submitted by the user will adversely affect the outcome of the search.
+Any errors in biographical information submitted by the user will compromise the outcome of the search.